Q: Should My Teen Take the ACT or the SAT?

 Explore test accommodations, too — they’re unfortunately harder to get than in-school accommodations, but they’re certainly worth a shot, particularly for kids who have documented trouble with test-taking.

-Ann Dolin, M.Ed., is a member of ADDitude’s ADHD Specialist Panel.
+Ann Dolin, M.Ed., is a member of ADDitude’s ADHD Medical Review Panel.

 This advice came from “High School Success: A Strategic Transition for Teens Moving to Higher Grades,” an April 2018 ADDitude webinar lead by Ann Dolin, M.Ed., that is now available for free replay here.